jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.9.19 TophatTransform

-Performs either a white or black top-hat transform on an input image..
+Performs either a white or black top-hat transform on an input image.

 *Parameters*: